๐Ÿ†

 World Cup Pool

 World Cup Pool runs your household's pick'em pool: who picks which teams, bracket scoring, weekly leaderboards, and bragging-rights summaries.
-Pairs with the worldcup.q5m.io SPA.
+It also holds the official 2026 tournament data: the full schedule and fixtures, the group draw, live and final results, and standings.
+Ask it who plays whom, what's on a given day, which group a team is in, or how a match finished.
+Pairs with the worldcup.q5m.ai SPA.

 Companion app